grstreten/GSLog/readme.md

 ## Usage
 Simply drop **GSLog.swift** into your project and replace `NSLog()` with `GSLog()`.
 Then, add `GSLog.setupLog(OntoViewController: self)` into the `viewDidLoad` function of the View Controller(s) you would like to view logs on.
 To add it to all view controllers, I would suggest subclassing UIViewController and adding it into `viewDidLoad` there.

+If you wish, you can also call `GSLog.appStarted(silent: BOOL)` in your AppDelegate to log device/app information, and show in the log when your app launches.

 In order to view logs on device, tap anywhere on the screen with three fingers to show/hide the scrollable log.
 In addition, you can double tap with the log open to share the log.

 ### Standard log